Ekito/android-injector/README.md

 Easy to use java dependecy injection, to help you quickly organize your components instances
 <br>

-Your are free to use it where you want !
+No annotation, not intrusive, no bullshit, just simple piece of java ...
+You are free to use it where you want !

 ## Add a component
 Just declare a component in the injector to inject it later